-Mortgage repayments.
+- Mortgage repayments.
 If your circumstances change and you cannot keep up mortgage payments you could lose your home and risk becoming homeless.
-Always get advice from your lender and/or an independent source of advice, such as the Citizens' Advice Bureau, if you do experience difficulty making payments.

-Buildings and contents insurance

-Both will be your responsibility unless you live in a flat or maisonette, which usually cover buildings insurance in the service charges.

-• Life assurance and mortgage payment protection.

-These are optional but should be discussed with your provider for which, buildings insurance is normally included in the service charge.

-Council Tax

-Utility services

-Electricity, gas and water will be your responsibility, even if water rates are currently part of your rent.

-Routine and major structural repairs

-You will now be responsible for costs such as boiler replacement, rewiring and repairs to water drains and electrics.

-Regular maintenance costs

-Improvements and maintenance to your home - both inside and outside - will become your responsibility.

-• Service charges and ground rent

-These are charged annually, usually if your home is a flat or maisonette, but sometimes even if it is a house, for services such as communal grounds maintenance.
+Always get advice from your lender and/or an independent source of advice, such as the Citizens' Advice Bureau, if you do experience difficulty making payments. - Buildings and contents insurance.
+Both will be your responsibility unless you live in a flat or maisonette, which usually cover buildings insurance in the service charges. - Life assurance and mortgage payment protection.
+These are optional but should be discussed with your provider. - Council Tax. - Utility services.
+Electricity, gas and water will be your responsibility, even if water rates are currently part of your rent. - Routine and major structural repairs.
+You will now be responsible for costs such as boiler replacement, rewiring and repairs to water drains and electrics. - Regular maintenance costs.
+Improvements and maintenance to your home - both inside and outside - will become your responsibility. - Service charges and ground rent.
+These are charged annually, usually if your property is a flat or maisonette, but sometimes even if it is a house, for services such as communal grounds maintenance.